haroun-b/tutanota-test-spam/doc/WIKI.md

 #### `analyseEmails`
 Takes an array of email objects as argument.
-1. Uses the helper methods to: `validateEmails`, `generateStats` for each email, then using `getSimilarity` it compares every email to all the others is the set, pushing the result of the comparison into both compared emails' `similarityArray`
+1. Uses the helper methods to: `validateEmails`, `generateStats` for each email, then using `getSimilarity` it compares every email to all the others in the set, pushing the result of the comparison into both compared emails' `similarityArray`
 2. For each email, reduces the `similarityArray` to one value (the average): similarityTotal / comparisonsCount

 Returns: